Kingston council votes to delay encampment eviction until March | CBC News

 Councillors also voted to declare a mental health and addictions crisis

-City councillors in Kingston, Ont., voted to delay the eviction deadline for dozens of people living at an encampment until March 21.
+City councillors in Kingston, Ont., voted to delay the eviction deadline for dozens of people living at an encampment north of downtown until March 21.

-Councillors also decided Tuesday night to spend up to $149,000 for services at the site including toilets, dumpsters and security in the meantime.
+The vote came with a caveat — the city will also take any necessary steps, including seeking court injunctions, to ensure the encampment is removed after that deadline.

-The vote came with a caveat — the city will also take any necessary steps, including seeking court injunctions, to ensure the encampment is removed after the March deadline.
+Councillors also decided Tuesday night to spend up to $149,000 for services at the site in the meantime, including toilets, dumpsters and security, and to declare a mental health and addictions crisis.

-Trespass notices went up at the encampment last week, giving people living there a deadline of 5 p.m., Wednesday to leave.
+Trespass notices went up at the encampment last week, giving people living there a Wednesday evening deadline to leave.

-Advocates estimate there are roughly 70 people camping near the site on Montreal Street, some who've been there for at least a year, in order to be close to the Integrated Care Hub (ICH) which provides essentials including showers, food and spaces for sleeping.
+Advocates estimate there are roughly 70 people camping near the site on Montreal Street, some who've been there for at least a year, in order to be close to the Integrated Care Hub (ICH) and its essentials including showers, food and spaces for sleeping.

 Justine McIsaac, co-ordinator of Kingston's supervised injection site at the ICH, celebrated council's decision to push back the eviction — but added it only buys people a short amount of time.